Bryn Mawr School

 Bryn Mawr School, founded in 1885 as the first college-preparatory school for girls in the United States, is an independent, nonsectarian all-girls school for grades PK-12, with a coed preschool.
-Bryn Mawr School is located in the Roland Park community of Baltimore, Maryland, United States at 109 W. Melrose Avenue, Baltimore MD 21210.
+Bryn Mawr School is located in the Roland Park section of Baltimore, Maryland.

 Bryn Mawr School Community

-In 2007–2008, Bryn Mawr had 117 faculty members, 61% of whom held advanced degrees.
-Student enrollment was 784 and the student to faculty ratio is 7:1.
-The average class size is 15.
-Boys are admitted only into the pre-school division known as the Little School; however, students from Bryn Mawr's brother school may take classes once in Upper School.
-Each student in the Middle and Upper Schools is assigned an Advisor in her division who serves as her representative to the school.
+In 2023–2024, Bryn Mawr School had 147 faculty members and 712 students.
+Boys are admitted into the pre-school division, known as the Little School.
+Students from Bryn Mawr's brother school are allowed to take classes in the Upper School.

+Each student in the Middle and Upper School is assigned an Advisor in their division who serves as their representative to the school.
 Advisory groups meet together throughout the week for discussions and celebrations, and work together on a variety of charitable and service projects.